 When we think of depression, we don't tend to think of humor.
 But the depression blog, A Splintered Mind, delivers on it.
 It's a blog addressed to overcome both depression and ADHD.
 There are new blog posts every week, and it has a very personal touch to it compared to some organization blogs.
 You may find that it draws you in and provides comfort in knowing exactly when to expect a new post.

 The Depression Warrior blog is all about surviving depression.
 It's run by a woman who has been diagnosed with and struggled with several different diagnoses, including Major Depressive Disorder.
-She shares her personal story and tips that work for her, and things you may find helpful.

 - Lawyers With Depression